chaitanyaspatil/DeepLearningSGL/README.md

 # SGL

+This is not my code.
+I am trying to use it for a course project in ECE 269. - Chaitanya Patil

 Code accompanying the paper
 ***Small Group Learning, with Application to Neural Architecture Search*** [paper]()
 <!-- Xiangning Chen, Ruochen Wang, Minhao Cheng, Xiaocheng Tang, Cho-Jui Hsieh -->